$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Conclusions

 \section{Conclusions}

 In this paper, we studied a $\mathcal{PT-}$symmetric Hamiltonian from the perspective of an open quantum system.
-The $\eta-$pseudo Hermiticity of a $\mathcal{PT-}$symmetric Hamiltonian was examined in detail.
-This was followed by the open system dynamics of this Hamiltonian along the lines of the Jaynes-Cummings type interaction using system operators suitable for $\eta$-pseudo inner product space.
+The $\eta-$Hermiticity of a $\mathcal{PT-}$symmetric Hamiltonian was examined in detail.
+A first-principles derivation of the generalized GKSL master equation for the $\pt$symmetric system was provided, revealing that its structure closely resembles that of the GKSL master equation for a dissipative two-level system.
+This was followed by the open system dynamics of this Hamiltonian along the lines of the Jaynes-Cummings type interaction using system operators suitable for $\eta$-inner product space.
 Two prescriptions were provided to obtain the generalized reduced density matrix of the system.
-In the first, the field modes were traced out numerically after applying the $\eta$-pseudo adjoint unitaries.
-The other description used a Hermitian Hamiltonian obtained from the original $\eta$-pseudo Hermitian Hamiltonian by a transformation using a matrix constructed from the $\eta$ matrix.
+In the first, the field modes were traced out numerically after applying the $\eta$-adjoint unitaries.
+The other description used a Hermitian Hamiltonian obtained from the original $\eta$-Hermitian Hamiltonian by a transformation using a matrix constructed from the $\eta$ matrix.
 Both prescriptions were consistent with each other.
 To benchmark the generalized density matrix obtained from the $\mathcal{PT}$-symmetric Hamiltonian with its Hermitian counterpart, their information-theoretic content was studied.
 This involved a non-Markovianity witness, that is, the BLP measure, and quantum fidelity.
-A comparison clearly brought out the difference between the $\mathcal{PT-}$symmetric evolution and its Hermitian counterpart.
-We further studied two $\mathcal{PT-}$symmetric interacting systems, interacting with a bath.
+A comparison clearly brought out the qualitative similarity between the $\mathcal{PT-}$symmetric evolution and its Hermitian counterpart.
+We further studied two interacting $\mathcal{PT-}$symmetric systems, coupled to a bath.
 Using the procedure outlined above, the generalized reduced state of the system was obtained.
-This was then used to calculate concurrence between the $\mathcal{PT-}$symmetric systems.
-Interestingly, it was found that there was entanglement generation between them in certain parameter regimes, which was absent in their Hermitian counterpart.
-This highlights the advantage of $\mathcal{PT}$ symmetry and paves the way for its use in quantum information.
+This was then used to calculate concurrence between the two $\mathcal{PT-}$symmetric systems.
+Interestingly, it was found that even the entanglement generation of the $\pt$symmetric system matches that of its Hermitian counterpart.
+This highlights the fact that the information content (population, coherence) of the corresponding density matrices does not get affected by the bi-orthonormal geometry ($\eta$-Hermiticity) of the $\pt$symmetric basis.
+In other words, the quantum information evolves according to the nature of the CPTP map applied to the quantum state.